Welcome to St Teresa and St Cyprian classes.

-In spelling, the children will learn to use prefixes to make new words and to use homophones appropriately in their writing.
+In spelling, focus will be on using prefixes (sub, inter, super) and suffixes (-ation, -cian).
 They will continue to learn the spelling of high frequency words to facilitate fluency in writing.

-In handwriting, the children will practise correct letter formation and the four basic letter joins.
-They will be encouraged to use the joins correctly in all their writing and to work hard on neatness and presentation.
+In handwriting, the children will practise correct letter formation and learn to use the four basic letter joins correctly in all their writing.

-The Big Read focus is poetry to perform.
-Children will learn various poems and develop their reading skills and strategies including pattern seeking, choice of vocabulary to create mental images, using background knowledge to understand new vocabulary, visualization, making connections, making predictions and using inference.
+The Big Read text is The Miraculous Journey of Edward Tulane.
+Children will develop their reading skills and strategies including pattern seeking, choice of vocabulary, using background knowledge to understand new vocabulary, visualization, making connections, making predictions and using inference.